Pericardial fluid and the diagnosis of tamponade demonstrated through two patient cases.

-Finally, the examiner worked subcostal, angling towards the right chest.
+Finally, the physician worked subcostal, angling towards the right chest.
 It was then definite that there was at least a moderate sized PCE with collapsing of the RA and RV.

-Variation of E with inspiration was not possible with the poor apical window.
+Variation of E with inspiration could not be measured because of the poor apical window.
 Respiratory variation of carotid flow velocity could have been done, but by this point the physician knew there was an emergency and this patient was urgently admitted and quickly drained of 300 mL of bloody fluid.
 He felt much better and his hemodynamics were improved.
 At the time of the procedure, the pressure in the pericardium measured 15 mmHg, clearly indicating PT.
 Despite the concern about recurrent lung cancer, cytology was negative on the fluid and the etiology of the fluid remained unclear.

-A. Good, but flexible technique and atypical views are needed to evaluate PCE and PT.
+A. Good, but flexible technique and atypical views are sometimes needed to evaluate PCE and PT.
 Pulse wave Doppler skill is also important.

 B. The increased pressure around the heart in PT causes substantially elevated RA pressure, which can be seen in increased JVP with a Kussmaul sign and in a dilated IVC that doesn’t collapse with inspiration.

 C. RA collapse is an early sign but by itself does not indicate clinically important PT.
 RV collapse is a later sign usually associated with symptoms, but it can be hard to determine in a swinging heart.
 LA diastolic collapse would occur after RA and RV diastolic collapse.
 A large PCE with a swinging heart is almost always associated with hemodynamic compromise.

 D. Ventricular septal shift towards the LV with inspiration (increased interventricular dependence) is an important and accurate marker of hemodynamically significant PT.
 It may take various views to be able to see this change with inspiration.